serafae/senshi/README.md

 This GitHub Pages project is a <i>Sailor Moon</i> fan-based project meant to reflect each character closely to canon of the main Senshi.

 No side characters will be included due to regional constraints.
-Because platform access and regulations can change, I'm keeping the project focused and archiving it on GitHub so the work won't be lost.
+Because platform access and regulations can change, I'm keeping the project focused and archiving it on GitHub so the original work won't be lost.

 <b><i>Serafae's Senshi</i></b> will be imported and exported to GitHub to <b>100%</b> by completion.